-The hunt for the perfect oven frites, fries, chips… you know, the potatoes cut into strips and deep fried?
-Yeah, well oven baking them is quite the cunundrum, am I right?
+The hunt for the perfect oven fries, frites, chips… you know, the potatoes cut into strips and deep-fried?
+Yeah, well oven baking them is quite the conundrum, am I right?
 They are either way too crispy or way too soggy.
 I like my fries crisp on the outside, tender in the middle.
 And this simple recipe gets you those results.

 - 1 [1/2] pounds russet potatoes (or 2 large potatoes)

 - [1/2] teaspoon fresh cracked black pepper

 - Scrub potatoes well, then cut lengthwise into [1/2] inch wide fries.

 - Place fries in a large bowl and and toss with the olive oil, kosher salt, and pepper until evenly coated.